Vellakoil

 Vellakoil is a municipal town in Kangeyam taluk of Tirupur District, in the Indian state of Tamil Nadu.
 It is located on National Highway 81 between Trichy and Coimbatore.
 The town is spread in an area of 64.75 km^{2}.
 As of 2011, the town had a population of 40,359.
-Kannapuram village located near to this town is famous for Kangeyam breed cattle market that happens on every year during Mariyamman temple festival in the month of April.
+Kannapuram village located near to this town is famous for the Kangeyam breed cattle market that happens on every year during the Mariyamman temple festival in the month of April.
 It is an industrialized town with traditional agriculture being the occupation for most of the people.
 It holds lot of Power looms weaving bedsheets, floor mats and cotton materials being exported to foreign countries via exporters present in Karur.

 Until 22 February 2009, this township was under district administration of Erode.
 Later it came under Tiruppur due to reorganizing of Coimbatore and Erode Districts into Coimbatore, Erode and Tiruppur Districts.

+The town is one of the fastest growing towns of Tamil Nadu in recent years which led to its upgrade as 1st Grade Municipality.